 Digital games will bring in $48.8 billion in 2014.
 All of that money requires a vast and complex infrastructure of payment methods, from credit cards to eWallets to prepaid game cards.
 Effective monetization of the diverse, worldwide audience can be a significant effort, and one that daunts many stakeholders and can negatively impact their performance market to market.
 Developers and publishers need to both gauge the needs and preferences of individual gamers in each market and genre, and choose amongst hundreds of different payment providers.
 Our Payment Preferences of Online Gamers Report 2015 offers the most detailed data of these options to help navigate the possibilities.

 Did you know: eWallets facilitate 44% of digital game revenues in China, compared to 19% in Japan.

 In our research on payment preferences we take a ‘big data’ approach to establish the top payment methods for online gamers on a country level.
-By analyzing millions of transactions worldwide, we are able to identify the top methods of payment used by gamers in each of the major markets.
+By analyzing hundreds of millions of transactions worldwide, we are able to identify the top methods of payment used by gamers in each 40 major markets.
 Building on a dataset that goes back over a decade, we have unique insight into how online gamers like to pay.

-The 2013 Payment Preferences Report presents the most detailed overview available on payment preferences among online gamers.
-In addition to the Western markets, we also cover Latin America, the Middle East and Asia Pacific. ”Especially the EMEA and APAC markets have emerged as a key opportunity for online game publishers,” according to Janelle Benjamin, SuperData’s VP of Research, “Understanding their preferences and behavior will be key to unlocking this exciting new geography.”
+The 2014 Payment Preferences Report presents the most detailed overview available on payment preferences among online gamers.
+In addition to the Western markets, we also cover Latin America, the Middle East and Asia Pacific.

 Who should read this report?